€57,48 €47,50 excl. VAT

 Clinical features

-Puppies are born with an abnormal rough or curly coat and a severe form of dry eye.
+Affected puppies are born with an abnormal rough or curly coat and an inability to properly produce tears, which leads to a severe form of dry eyes.
 Symptoms include red eyes, itchy and/or scaly skin, cracked and sore paw pads, deformed nails and poor dental health.

 Additional information